SystemsApproach/private5g/radio.rst

 from this more abstract perspective.
 Just as with 4G, CQI feedback from the receivers and the QCI quality-of-service class selected by the subscriber are the two key pieces of input to the scheduler.
-Note that the set of QCI values changes between 4G and 5G, reflecting the increasing differentiation being supported.
+Note that the set of QCI values available in 5G is considerably greater than in 4G, reflecting the increasing differentiation among classes that 5G aims to support.
 For 5G, each class includes the following attributes:

 -  Resource Type: Guaranteed Bit Rate (GBR), Delay-Critical GBR, Non-GBR